AdaCore/training_material/courses/spark_for_ada_programmers/3_spark_language.rst

 Assertions in SPARK
 ---------------------

-* Assertions in Ada are just Boolean expressions
+* Assertions in Ada are just :ada:`Boolean` expressions

   - They can be executed
   - Thus they can raise runtime errors (to be checked in SPARK)